 All right, man.

 Are you an independent author looking for a venue to publicize your work?
 The Independent Author podcast is considering authors for future guests segments.
-Contact The Independent Author podcast by emailing [email protected] That's [email protected] independent author.com.
+Contact The Independent Author podcast by emailing email@example.com That's podcast@the independent author.com.
 We'll talk.